Who is FICO?

 Is FICO The Only Scoring Model?

-No. There are other scoring models out there, like Vantage Score but FICO is by far the biggest and most widely used.
-FICO claims that the stunning numbers of over 90% of mortgage lending decisions are done using the FICO score model!
+No. There are other scoring models out there, like Vantage score but FICO is by far the biggest and most widely used.
+FICO claims that the stunning numbers of over 90% of mortgage-lending decisions are done using the FICO score model!

 Does FICO Have Only One Scoring Model?

 No again.
 FICO has several scoring models.
-(Actually there are over 100 FICO scoring model versions!!)
+(Actually, there are over 100 FICO scoring model versions!!)
 FICO 09 is the newest, but all of the scoring models are used daily in lending decisions and every scoring model will result in a slightly different FICO score.
 (For more on this read: Why Are My Credit Scores Different.)

 Does Every Person Have A Fico Score?

-No. In order for FICO to be able to calculate a score you must have an open trade line for at least six months.
+No. In order for FICO to be able to calculate a score, you must have an open trade line for at least six months.

-Hope to be posting more about the FICO Scoring Model in the future so stay tuned!
+I hope to be posting more about the FICO Scoring Model in the future so stay tuned!